joalin15/Cinemate/README.md

 ## Overview
 Cinemate is a movie social media platform.
 Think Facebook meets Rotten Tomatoes.
 It allows users to search and rate movies, while also viewing the reviews of their friends.

-To retrieve movie information, it pulls from the TMDB and OMDB APIs.
-To retrieve use information, it pulls from a SQL database.
+To retrieve movie information, it uses the TMDB and OMDB APIs.
+To retrieve user information, it uses a SQL database.

 Note: This was a class project, so its technical and visual specifications were determined by the instructor.